AMeng/spinnaker-ansible/README.md

  * `spinnaker_install`: Boolean.
 Defaults to true.
 Should spinnaker be installed?
 If using the spinnaker AMI, you probably want to disable this.
+ * `spinnaker_backup`: Boolean.
+Defaults to false.
+Should a cron job be added to backup cassandra?
+Setting this true requires that you define `spinnaker_backup_bucket`.
+ * `spinnaker_backup_bucket`: String.
+The S3 bucket to store cassandra backups.
+   Include a trailing slash if using folder names.
  * `spinnaker_cassandra_local`: Boolean.
 Defaults to true.
 Will cassandra run locally?
  * `spinnaker_cassandra_version`: String.
 Defaults to "2.1.11"